What Veterans Want You to Know About Memorial Day

 Scott McLachlan, a Desert Storm veteran who served as an Army Combat Engineer, struggled with what he calls the "watering down" of Memorial Day.
 "It's become more of a kickoff to summer," says McLachlan, who works in Corporate and Investment Banking and co-chairs the Tampa VETS group.
 Since the city was not along the main Carry the Load route, McLachlan made it his personal mission to do something locally.

-McLachlan and his team started a Carry The Load relay last year along Bayshore Boulevard, a route used by many organizations and charities.
-This year, as he continues to secure event sponsors and spread the word, McLachlan hopes to exceed last year's numbers and ultimately grow it to a citywide movement.
+McLachlan and his team started a Carry The Load relay two years ago along Bayshore Boulevard, a route used by many organizations and charities.
+This year, as he continues to secure event sponsors and spread the word, McLachlan hopes to exceed prior years' numbers and ultimately grow it to a citywide movement.

 "Several people came wearing memorial shirts and expressed how much it meant to them and how happy they were to be involved," says McLachlan.
-Last year's relay drew 150 participants, who raised awareness simply by being there.
+Past relays drew 150 participants, who raised awareness simply by being there.
 Some joggers and passersby were inspired to join, and several individuals marched the full distance of the route even after the official event had ended.

 VETS is primarily volunteer-run, a testament to the network's value and appeal.
 "My time in the service was the most meaningful period of my adult life," says Clammer.